Lip Blush Frequently Asked Questions (FAQs)

 Every client is individual but generally 2 years.
 Color retention depends on skin type, age, aftercare, sun exposure, use of certain products, the immune system, medications, and other health factors.
+All new lip blush include a complimentary touch up session.
+Touch ups can be booked as early as 6 weeks, and complimentary up to 10 weeks.
 Touch ups are recommended once every 1-2 years to prevent natural fading.
 Keeping lips moisturized to prevent premature flaking and shedding will prolong lip color.
 Using a non-medicated lip balm with SPF will also help to prolong the pigment longevity.

 Who should not get Lip Blush?